 At the time of admission, the age, sex, address of usual residence and other personal details of the patient are recorded.
 At the end of the episode, at the time of separation from hospital, details of the episode itself are recorded, including the principal diagnosis (and other diagnoses), principal procedure (and other procedures), and the date, time and method (discharge, transfer or death) of separation.
 Consequently, hospital inpatient data collections are based on separations.
 In this atlas the more commonly used term of 'admission' has been used.
-In an analysis such as this, which excludes long stay patients (other than the few long stay acute patients), there is little difference between the number of admissions and the number of separations in a year.
-Also, 'admission' is a much more familiar term to many people who will use this atlas.
+In an analysis such as this, which excludes long stay patients (other than the few long stay acute patients), there is little difference between the number of admission' is a much more familiar term to many people who will use this atlas.